kkurian/digitalocean/README.md

 Credits:

-This module was inspired by, and includes remnants of, a Gist by Brad Conte (https://gist.github.com/B-Con/6431500).
+This module was inspired by, and includes parts of, a Gist by Brad Conte (https://gist.github.com/B-Con/6431500).
 Thank you!